MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 ```

-You can see a list of all the runbook workers deployed using the following command.
+You can see a list of all the runbook workers deployed as follows:

 ```powershell
 $webServer = 'https://MyServer'